raunaqjabbal/DocGPT/README.md

 pip install -r requirements.txt
 ```

-Run this in a python scrip:
+Run this in a python script:
 ```
 from langchain.embeddings import HuggingFaceBgeEmbeddings model_name= "thenlper/gte-small"